 Your business is people and that’s why social media can potentially work so well for you.

-Remind people that you are human, not a corporate body.
+1. Remind people that you are human.
 No one can identify with a business – people identify with people so let the public see that you are all individuals.
-And portray yourselves as nice people to help win trust and get your brand recognised.
-It’s that simple…
+A couple of ideas:

 - Sponsor a local football team or similar

 2. Have a strategy Strategy strategy strategy!
 Don’t just post what you THINK people want to see.
 Work it out.
 Look at what competitors do well.
 Copy the good bits.
 Think ahead and create a strategy for eg the next 6 months.

 Use a calendar and ensure you’ve thought about significant days and get creative with your team about how you can celebrate or mark those days.
 Think about activities you could introduce to allow us to relate to you: so some firms celebrate National pet day by introducing solicitors and their pets.
 Pets on social media: always a winner!

 4. Network and take pictures while you’re there.
 Ask for permission to share the pictures on your social media.
 Tag the business owner you took a picture with.
 Flatter them and they are likely to share it on their social media (if you just post a picture of them, a share is unlikely to happen).